The Amazing Mr. Turner

 JMW Turner (1775-1851) Self-portrait (1799)

 As I arrived, I met the young Turner just coming of age in the twilight of the 18th century, filled with the dramatic sensibilities of Romanticism.
-He was a young man on the rise, gaining recognition early, and was quickly accepted into the Royal Academy.
+He was a young man on the rise, gaining recognition early and quickly accepted into the Royal Academy.
 My eye rested on Fishermen at Sea.
-Exhibited in 1796 to much acclaim, it was his ‘Academy’ piece, or the painting that gained him admission to that body’s august ranks at the unripe age of 27.
+Exhibited in 1796 to much acclaim, it was his ‘Academy’ piece, the painting that gained him admission to that body’s august ranks at the unripe age of 27.

 Fishermen at Sea